 The radio show she developed—originally called Speaking of Faith—became a monthly series on Minnesota Public Radio in 2001, and a weekly national program in 2003.
 Now called On Being and produced and distributed by Krista Tippett Public Productions, a non-profit organization, the program is heard on more than 440 public radio stations and downloaded by millions as a podcast.
 On Being opens up the animating questions at the center of human life: What does it mean to be human, and how do we want to live?
-Wisdom and moral imagination is pursued as much as knowledge; nuance and poetry is esteemed as much as fact.
+Wisdom and moral imagination are pursued as much as knowledge; nuance and poetry are esteemed as much as fact.

 In 2007, Tippett published her first book, Speaking of Faith, a memoir of religion in our time.
 In 2010, she published Einstein’s God, drawn from her interviews at the intersection of science, medicine, and spiritual inquiry.
 Her most recent book, New York Times bestseller Becoming Wise: An Inquiry into the Mystery and Art of Living confronts the central questions and challenges of this century.
 Maria Popova calls it “a tremendously vitalizing read—a wellspring of nuance and dimension amid our Flatland of artificial polarities, touching on every significant aspect of human life with great gentleness and a firm grasp of human goodness.”

 Tippett’s two children are at the center of her life.
-She also loves cooking, radio plays, beautiful writing, great science fiction, cross country skiing, and hot yoga.
+She also loves cooking, radio plays, beautiful writing, great science fiction, cross-country skiing, and hot yoga.

-Victoria B. Saunders, Ph.D.
-Moderator Bio
+About Victoria B. Saunders, Ph.D.

-Victoria B. Saunders, Ph.D., has served Chrysalis Institute over the past 20 years as a teacher and professional facilitator, specializing in spiritual development, consciousness, creativity, strategic planning, and women’s studies.
+Victoria B. Saunders Ph.D. has served Chrysalis Institute over the past 20 years as a teacher and professional facilitator, specializing in spiritual development, consciousness, creativity, strategic planning, and women’s studies.
 She is currently chair of the Program and Development Committees and serves on the Institute’s faculty.
 Saunders is also a past president of Chrysalis.

-Dr. Saunders started her professional career as global account sales manager for Digital Equipment Corporation.
+Dr. Saunders started her professional career as a global account sales manager for Digital Equipment Corporation.
 From DEC, she started her own independent consulting practice.
 Her clients included Signet Bank, Philip Morris, Virginia Department of Transportation, United Network for Organ Sharing, Leadership Metro Richmond, and LifeNet.
 Dr. Saunders has presented at several national conferences and has served as an adjunct professor for American University and Virginia Commonwealth University, teaching courses in Human Performance Improvement and Organizational Learning.